Department of Radiation Oncology

 Radiation Oncology Physician Scientist

-The Department of Radiation Oncology at the Washington University School of Medicine in St. Louis, Missouri seeks a full-time Faculty Member (Associate Professor/Professor) in the Department of Radiation Oncology to serve as a Radiation Oncologist (physician scientist), providing part-time direct patient care and patient related services.
+The Department of Radiation Oncology at the Washington University School of Medicine in St. Louis, Missouri seeks a full-time Faculty Member (Assistant Professor) in the Department of Radiation Oncology to serve as a Radiation Oncologist (physician scientist), providing part-time direct patient care and patient related services.
 Duties also will include teaching medical students, residents and fellows, as well as other scholarly activities as assigned by the Department.
-It is expected that this faculty member will transition an existing laboratory, have existing NIH R01 level or equivalent funding, mentor junior faculty in addition to the above trainees and spend approximately 75% of effort on research activities for continued independent extramural funding.

 Washington University is an equal opportunity employer.
 Applicants must have at least four years of residency training in radiation oncology, and be board certified or eligible by the American Board of Radiology-Radiation Oncology.
 Additionally they should be eligible for Missouri and Illinois medical licenses.